ejinotti/tedious-wrapper/README.md

 ####Intended Usage

 Create `tds-config.json` file in your project base dir.
-It must at a minimum specify `server`, `username`, and `password`. **Remember to gitignore this file!**
+It must, at a minimum, specify `server`, `username`, and `password`. **Remember to gitignore this file!**